Hammarberg/c2/README.md

 ## Templates overview
 When assembling with c2, the template selected sets the target architecture, project configuration and may provides additional tools, definitions or macros for the target platform.

-Many templates provides a "hello word" as a starting for new projects.
+Many templates provides a "hello word" as a starting point for new projects.

 A template is specified at either at project creation (`--create-project`) or during direct assembly (`--direct`).
 ## Projects